jleahred/jle_cpp_tk/src/core/core.md

 Macro  | Description
 ------------- | -------------
-JLE_TEST_header:  |  at the begining of execution file
+JLE_TEST_FILE:  |  at the begining of execution file
 JLE_TEST_REPORT:  |  at the end of execution file
 JLE_TEST_INIT:  |  at the beggining of a test (generally a function)
 JLE_TEST_ASSERT:  |  check truth and write a dot